-- Operating the vehicle in a safe and efficient manner. - Wearing the driver's seat belt whenever the bus is in motion. - Safety.
+- Operating the vehicle in a safe and efficient manner. - Wearing driver's seat belt whenever the bus is in motion. - Safety.
 The primary concern of each driver is safety.
 Drivers will exercise extreme caution during the loading and unloading process as well as when driving. - Defensive Driving.
 All drivers are to drive defensively at all times.
-A definition of defensive driving is: driving in a manner to avoid accident involvement despite adverse conditions created by roads, weather, traffic or errors of other drivers or pedestrians. - Driving Adjustments.
+A definition of defensive driving is: driving in a manner to avoid accident involvement despite adverse conditions created by roads, weather, traffic, or errors of other drivers or pedestrians. - Driving Adjustments.
 Winter and wet weather conditions require adjusting speed and normal driving practices to compensate for road conditions. - Emergency Doors.
 Emergency doors must be free and operable.
 Under no circumstances may the doors be obstructed to prevent easy access. - Service Door.
-The service door of the bus must be closed at all time while the bus in in motion. - Overloads.
+The service door of the bus must be closed at all times while the bus is in motion.

+• Overloads.
 The registration card in all vehicles designates the maximum number of passengers allowed.
 This limit cannot be exceeded.
-A driver should call the dispatch office for instruction should a vehicle become overloaded. - Railroad Crossings.
+A driver should call the dispatch office for instructions should a vehicle become overloaded.

+• Railroad Crossings.
 All vehicles must stop at railroad crossings, using required procedures, whether they are loaded or empty.
-Drivers shall not activate the eightway lights.
-Four-way hazard lights are to be used before stopping and when crossing the tracks. - Speeding and other Moving Violations.
+Drivers shall not activate the eight (8)-way lights.
+Four (4)-way hazard lights are to be used before stopping and when crossing the tracks.

+• Speeding and Other Moving Violations.
 No bus will travel faster than road, traffic and weather conditions safely permit, regardless of the posted speed limit.
 Any driver convicted of a moving violation with a school bus will face disciplinary action.
-Other reports or warnings regarding speeding will result in suspension and / or termination.
+Other reports or warnings regarding speeding will result in suspension and/or termination.